Hamzaelghazi/kalle-personal-website/README.md

 # kalle-personal-website

-kalle-personal-website is a personal freelancer websute built using javascript and css and html.
+kalle-personal-website is a personal freelancer website built using javascript and css and html.

 ## 🚀 About Me
 I'm a front end devloper